Linden (Natchez, Mississippi): History

 Originally owned by Alexander Moore and passed down to his son, James Moore, the central two-story, 4-room section of the mansion was constructed in 1785, and known as “Oaklands”, with records dating back to 1790.

 In 1818, the United States Senator and former Attorney General of Mississippi, Thomas Buck Reed, purchased the property from Moore and renamed it “Reedland”.
 Senator Reed made his mark on the house by adding the stunning frontispiece to the doorway as well as the existing East wing.
 Thomas Buck Reed (1787–1829) served as the United States Senator from Mississippi from January 28, 1826, to March 4, 1827, and again from March 4, 1829, to November 26, 1829.

-Shortly before his death, which occurred while en route to take his seat in Washington D.C, Senator Reed sold the residence to Dr. John Ker (1789–1850) in 1829, another plantation owner.
+Shortly before his death, which occurred while en route to take his seat in Washington D.C., Senator Reed sold the residence to Dr. John Ker (1789–1850) in 1829, another plantation owner.
 Having moved to Natchez after President Thomas Jefferson appointed Ker’s father to the Supreme Court of Mississippi, Dr. John Ker became a prominent physician and planter in the area.
 Once Ker attained ownership, he changed the name to “Linden”, being the national tree of Germany.
 Ker also left his mark on the mansion by adding the living room wing and the ninety-eight-foot front gallery.
 With these additions, Linden's facade reached its present form.

 Shortly after Dr. Ker died, a wealthy widow, Jane Gustine Conner, bought Linden in 1849 for her and her ten children.
 She purchased Linden to be closer to town.
+Conner was the daughter-in-law of William Conner, a speaker of the Mississippi Territory General Assembly.
+Her husband, William Carmichael Conner, was a planter in Natchez.
 In 1850, Mrs. Conner planted the Cedar trees directly in front of the house and is responsible for the addition of our west wing which housed not only a new kitchen, but also her own laundry room.
 She added a two-story brick wing, which housed a classroom for her children.

 The current owner is the 6th generation of the Conner family to own the home.

 It was added to the National Register of Historic Places on September 1, 1978.
 It now serves as an upscale bed and breakfast with tours of the home throughout the year.